Requirements for Azure Information Protection

 Windows Server file servers that support File Classification Infrastructure

-For information about the additional requirements for this scenario, see On-premises servers that support the Azure Rights Management service.
+For information about the additional requirements for this scenario, see On-premises servers that support Azure Rights Management data protection.

 The following deployment scenario is not supported unless you are using AD RMS protection with Azure Information Protection (the "hold your own key" or HYOK configuration):